What is Niue Famous For?

 We’ll go through the final three points in the section below.
 However, if you have to know more about the other points, head to the 10 Fun Facts About Niue.

-The World’s Largest Raised Coral Atoll
+Niue is the World’s Largest Raised Coral Atoll

 Niue is famous for being, quite simply, different from its South Pacific neighbours.
 Instead of being an archipelago of sandy shores or volcanos, Niue is a raised coral atoll – the world’s largest!

 A coral atoll is created when a coral reef forms on top of an underwater volcanic peak.
-Find out more about how the island came to be in our article, How Was Niue Formed?
+Find out more about how the island came to be in our guide, How Was Niue Formed?

 Due to Niue’s unusual formation, the island is full of chasms, caves, arches and other limestone features.
 This makes for some impressive sights in Niue.
 The rocky shores and lack of beaches also contribute to the island’s famous nickname, “The Rock” or “Rock of Polynesia”.
 Learn more about these names in How is “Niue” Pronounced?

-The World’s First Dark Sky Place
+Niue is the World’s First Dark Sky Nation

 Another thing that Niue is known for is being the world’s first country to become a Dark Sky Place or “Dark Sky Nation“.

-The International Dark-Sky Association (IDA) accredited the island as both an International Dark Sky Sanctuary and International Dark Sky Community, which therefore made the entire country covered under Dark Sky protection to create the first Dark Sky Nation.
+The International Dark-Sky Association (IDA) accredited the island as both an International Dark Sky Sanctuary and an International Dark Sky Community, which therefore made the entire country covered under Dark Sky protection to create the first Dark Sky Nation.

 The status formally acknowledges Niue to have some of the darkest and clearest skies for stargazing.

-One of the World’s Least-Visited Countries
+Niue is One of the World’s Least-Visited Countries

 Niue often crops up in media outlets year after year for being one of the world’s least-visited countries.
 Interestingly, however, the country plans to keep it that way.

-Despite a fast-growing tourism industry (Niue was named one of the top 10 fastest growing tourism destinations in 2017 by the United Nations Tourism Organisation), there’s talk of capping the number of visiting tourists to 15,000 a year to preserve the reasons why many wish to visit.
+Despite a fast-growing tourism industry (Niue was named one of the top 10 fastest-growing tourism destinations in 2017 by the United Nations Tourism Organisation), there’s talk of capping the number of visiting tourists to 15,000 a year to preserve the reasons why many wish to visit.
 Discover those reasons for yourself in our article, Escape the Crowd: Guide to the Lesser Travelled Island of Niue.